 systemctl restart netdata

-After few seconds we received information about critical RAM & CPU usage:
+After few seconds you will receive information about critical RAM & CPU usage:

 Now I will return these parameters to normal values.
 However, you can set any parameters that you consider worthy of your attention.

 You can configure alerts to match your requests by further reading the netdata documentation:

 Sincerely, yours OranG3cluB